 In order to complete a financial aid SAP appeal, a student must first meet with their academic advisor.
-When meeting with their academic advisor and preparing their appeal, a student must make sure to address the element(s) of SAP that are not being met and develop an academic plan.
-A student must submit their financial aid appeal by the Thursday of week one of the term for which they are attempting to regain eligibility to receive Title IV funds.
-Financial aid appeals will be adjudicated by the Financial Aid Manager and/or Financial Aid Specialist.
+When meeting with their academic advisor and preparing their appeal, a student must make sure to address the element(s) of SAP that are not being met and develop a learning contract.
+A student must submit their financial aid appeal form, written statement, and learning contract by the Thursday of week one of the term for which they are attempting to regain eligibility to receive Title IV funds.
+Financial aid appeals will be adjudicated by the Financial Aid Director and/or Financial Aid Specialist.